iaurg/Computer-Science-Study/cs50/lecture4.md

 ## File Pointers

-In C this provides a way to write and read data from files using a data structure named FILE
+C provides a way to write and read data from files using a data structure named FILE